COSC3020/theory-vs-practice-boboestes14/README.md

   1. When the program was initialy run it could have been run on a nasa super computer and gotten lucky when finding the number.
 Then it could have been run again on a computer from 1991 leading to much slower results.
   2. The program does arbitrary things as it gets larger slowing down time.
-  3. Something could have gone wrong with the tree when it was built leading the tree to only have one branch turning it basicly into a linked list which means it must go through all the numbers.
+  3. the program could have been given a linked list, and have tried to treat it as a tree causing it to slow down enough to reach that time.

 Add your answers to this markdown file.